SuzukaDev/suzukadev.github.io/archetypes/galleries/index.md

 #   featured: true # If true the gallery will be featured in home with a big picture
 #   featured_gallery: true # If true, the gallery will be featured in the home page (with an smaller size)
 #   featured_image: azzedine-rouichi-ZS_XuDZmxpM-unsplash.jpg
-#   transparent_bg_for_gifs: true # if true, the background of the .gifs will be transparent
+#   transparent_bg_for_gifs: true # if true, the background of the .gif's will be transparent
+#   transparent_bg_for_pngs: true # if true, the background of the .png's will be transparent

 #   show_text_on_top: true # if true, shows the markdown text on top of the gallery.
 If false or not set, shows the markdown at the bottom
 #   theme: dark
 #   sort_order: desc